Covid-19: Update for applicants and offer holders

 - Blended learning means that you will have a mixture of online and on-campus provision.

-- As the situation continues to change, you may move between online and on-campus activity, but only when we feel it is safe to do so.
+- As the situation continues to change, you may move between online and on-campus activity, but only when we feel it is safe to do so and in line with Government restrictions.

 Studying at LSBU has been a character building experience.
 It has been challenging, a good challenge that has developed me in more ways than I was expecting.
 It has been rewarding as well.Nabachwa Claire Luyimbo-Lule, BSc Occupational Therapy